ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 * `Q = KeyAgg([0x02 || P[0], 0x02 || P[1]])`

 > **Rationale** The internal public key is an aggregate of the Alice and
-> Bob public keys, which has the following advantages.
->
-> 1. It prevents use of the keyspend path, unless Alice and Bob cooperate to
+> Bob public keys, which allows Alice and Bob to cooperatively sign a
->     use the keyspend path, thus either participant can force use of one
->     of the Tapscript paths.
-> 2. It prevents third parties from learning that the keyspend path is not
->     useable, as the internal public key is different for each Alice and Bob.
-> 3. It allows future revision of this protocol to use the keyspend path for
->     cooperative cases, which reduces blockchain space and improves Alice and
->     Bob privacy, at the cost of greater implementation and protocol
->     complexity.
+> transaction spending a UTXO protected by a swap-in-potentiam address.
 >
 > One of the public keys is simply the node ID of Bob.
 > This is a privacy leak, as spending via the 2-of-2 branch will reveal the